cbent28/TheBlackSwan/README.md

 What to Do
 ----------------
 Investors usually try to find an alternvative investment either to make ROI, or to keep their portfolio from plummeting with the market.
-During a Black Swan evet when the entire market drops and there are no alternatives for investment.
-During these times, in the act of fear people usally cash out on their investment, and end up losing a lot of money.
+During a Black Swan event, there are usually no alternative investments for when the market drops.
+There is also know way to tell when the market drops.
+During these times, people usually act in fear and cash out on their investment.
+In other words... they end up losing a lot of money.
 We have created an ETH based token that in the case of a black swan event, the value will increase based on the decreasing market value.
 This will make for a great investment for people that were financially effected by recent Black Swan Events, or anyone looking to keep their investments safe.

 ![image](https://user-images.githubusercontent.com/104800728/202858774-fbd97700-675b-4b7e-9ae4-47807f751f6d.png)